Google Cloud Messaging

 Protect the API key – it is not intended for public use.
 If the API key is compromised, unauthorized servers could publish messages to client applications.
 Best practices for securely using API keys provides useful guidelines for protecting your API Key.

-View and Edit Your Project Settings
+View Your Project Settings

 For Further Reading